SEO Management: Graphic of a rocket over a graph moving upward

 Local SEO is critical if you want your business to appear in local search results and Google Maps listings.
 Key ranking factors include:

-• Customer reviews (gathering and responding to them).
+• Gathering and responding to customer reviews.

 • Building links from local sources, such as local websites, newspapers, influencers, and other organizations.